 '''

 usage: ksconf unarchive [-h] [--dest DIR] [--app-name NAME]

 [--default-dir DIR] [--exclude EXCLUDE] [--keep

 →KEEP]

 [--allow-local]

-[--git-sanity-check {off, changed, untracked, ignored}

-→]
+[--git-sanity-check {off,changed,untracked,ignored}

+\hookrightarrow

 [--git-mode {nochange,stage,commit}] [--no-edit]

 [--git-commit-args GIT_COMMIT_ARGS]

 SPL

 Install or overwrite an existing app in a git-friendly way.

 If the app already exists, steps will be taken to upgrade it safely.

 The 'default' folder can be redirected to another path (i.e., 'default.d/

-\rightarrow 10-upstream' or
+→10-upstream' or

 other desirable path if you're using the 'ksconf combine' tool to manage

-\rightarrowextra layers).
+→extra layers).

 positional arguments:

 SPL

 The path to the archive to install.

 options:

 -h, --help

 show this help message and exit

-(continues on next page)

 '''

-(continued from previous page) dest DIR Set the destination path where the archive will be extracted.
-By default, the current directory is ⇔used. · · · · · · · · · · · · · · · · · · · Sane values include: etc/apps, etc/deployment-apps, and so on. app-name NAME The app name to use when expanding the archive.
-By default, the app name is taken from the archive as →the top-level path included in the archive (by convention). default-dir DIR ⊶will Name of the directory where the default contents →use be stored.
-This is a useful feature for apps that a dynamic default directory that's created and ⊶managed by the 'combine' mode. exclude EXCLUDE, -e Add a file pattern to exclude from extraction.
-Splunk's pseudo-glob patterns are supported here. '' Sprank 5 pseudo grob parterns are supported here. · · for any non-directory match, '' for ANY ⇔(including keep KEEP, -k KEEP upgrade.
-Repeat this argument to keep multiple allow-local patterns.
-Allow local/ and local.meta files to be extracted from the archive. git-sonity-chock (o ff,changed,untracked,ignored} git sanity check (0 By default, 'git status' is run on the destination folder to detect working tree or index ⊶modifications before the unarchive process start.
-Sanity check choices go from least restrictive to most thorough: 'off' prevents all safety checks. 'changed' aborts only upon local modifications to files tracked by ⊶git. 'untracked' (the default) looks for changed and untracked files. 'ignored' aborts is (any) local changes, untracked, or ignored files are found. git-mode {nochange, ⊶default ⊖files mode is stage, where new, updated, or removed
+--dest DIR Set the destination path where the archive will be extracted.
+By default, the current directory is\ ⇒used.
+Sane values include: etc/apps, etc/deployment-apps, and so on. --app-name NAME The app name to use when expanding the archive.
+By default, the app name is taken from the archive as\ → the limit is a first order.
+The limit is a first or top-level path included in the archive (by convention). --default-dir DIR Name of the directory where the default contents\ -will be stored.
+This is a useful feature for apps that\ -use a dynamic default directory that's created and\ →managed by the 'combine' mode. --exclude EXCLUDE, -e EXCLUDE Add a file pattern to exclude from extraction.
+Splunk's pseudo-glob patterns are supported here. '\' for any non-directory match, '...' for ANY\ →(including directories), and '?' for a single character. --keep KEEP, -k KEEP Specify a pattern for files to preserve during an upgrade.
+Repeat this argument to keep multiple patterns. --allow-local Allow local/\ and local.meta files to be extracted from the archive. --git-sanity-check {off,changed,untracked,ignored} By default, 'git status' is run on the destination folder to detect working tree or index\ →modifications before the unarchive process start.
+Sanity check choices go from least restrictive to most thorough: 'off' prevents all safety checks. 'changed' aborts only upon local modifications to files tracked by\ ⇔git. 'untracked' (the default) looks for changed and untracked files. 'ignored' aborts is (any) local changes, untracked, or ignored files are found. --git-mode {nochange,stage,commit} Set the desired level of git integration.
+The\ →default mode is \stage\, where new, updated, or removed\ →files